I've Been a Stylist for 20 Years—These Are the Key Buys on My Summer Wish List

 You've probably heard of celebrity stylist Angie Smith from her work with household names like Holly Willoughby, Eva Mendes, Davina McCall and Rochelle Humes.
 Smith has a gift for making her clients look effortlessly chic, usually on an affordable budget.
 She's an advocate for shopping the high street, often mixing high and low pieces in her styling; and her own wardrobe and talent for uncovering the most expensive-looking finds is unrivalled.
 So I'm sure you'll be pleased to hear she's now aBest Knockoff Luxury Clothing UK columnist, here to share her expert shopping picks for the season along with some styling wisdom.
 Keep scrolling to see her key buys for 2025.

-Angie wears a dress from Hush.
+Angie wears a cable knit jumper from Navy Grey.

 I’ve been a stylist and brand consultant for over 20 years now, and I'm a strong believer in buying less and wearing those pieces more.
 I've learnt from my experience re-working clients' wardrobes that after editing them down to a smaller capsule, it becomes a lot easier to pull outfits together because you can actually see what's in there.